 Commentary: Address our bias in the pursuit of gender equality

 Each gender is conditioned from an early age to behave in a different way.
-We need to tackle this prevalent, insidious mindset, says the Singapore Council of Women's Organisation's Junie Foo.
+We need to tackle this prevalent, insidious mindset, says the Singapore Council of Women's Organisations's Junie Foo.

 SINGAPORE: International Women’s Day - a day to celebrate all women in our world, as well as a day to strive towards their protection and equal rights.